hinojosachapel/DynamicModules/README.md

 Note that the solution is built into "..\bin\" folder.

 <strong>WARNING!
-Do not forget to explicitly compile the solution before each running so the modules are copied into the modules folder.</strong>
+Do not forget to build the solution (F6) before each running so the modules are copied into the modules folder.</strong>

 ### Links of interest
 You may find complementary information at: